[Home]

 The Tonks pastels (uploaded 21st June 2007)

-The clinical archive is supplemented by an extensive collection of books relating to surgery and medicine of the Great War, which includes a number of textbooks as well as personal reminiscences, hospital journals and general history books.
+The clinical archive at Queen Mary's was supplemented by an extensive collection of books relating to surgery and medicine of the Great War, which includes a number of textbooks as well as personal reminiscences, hospital journals and general history books.
 The collection contains books from Great Britain, the USA and Canada, France, Germany and Belgium and is probably the largest library of WW1 medical experience in the world.
 A copy of my bibliography (76 pages in all) may be found on this site; it's big (file size just over 1Mb) but once downloaded it may be copied into a blank Word document.
-The Bibliography is mirrored on the WW1 Document Archive site.
-Our grateful thanks to Denis McDonnell of Homesdale, Pennsylvania for his tireless work in tracking down new acquisitions for us.